 Not only do the trees planted by Greenpop gobble up some of those carbon emissions coming out of the plane’s exhaust and replace it with oxygen, but they also filter ground water, prevent soil erosion and give a home for birds and small critters.
 And what’s even better is that the trees are planted in barren, under-privileged areas in South Africa as part of an urban greening and reforestation initiative.
 Greenpop also sells gift cards, so you can gift someone a planted tree, no matter the occasion.

 You can also decrease your plastic usage by bringing along your own amenities from home, instead of using the hotel’s.
+It’s really easy to do.
 Place them in smaller plastic containers (which you can reuse each time you travel) to keep your luggage weight in check.
 Otherwise choose environmentally conscious accommodation options that refill their amenities into glass, metal or ceramic containers that stay in the room.
 Find a list of green accommodation options here.

 Montreal-based photographer Benjamin Von Wong highlights the serious issue of plastic waste with his latest project Mermaids Hate Plastic, by photographing mermaids in a sea of 10 000 plastic bottles.